A Unified Architecture for N-Dimensional Visualization and Simulation: 4D Implementation and Evaluation including Boolean Operations: Proposed Method

 \subsubsection{Comparison with Existing Methods}

-This component is centered around a self-contained C\# implementation of the classic $N$-dimensional Quickhull algorithm \cite{quickhull}.
+This component is centered on a self-contained C\# implementation of the classical $N$-dimensional Quickhull algorithm \cite{quickhull}.
 A standard implementation would perform an optimization called candidate point pruning to maximize computational efficiency.
-This strategy, in which each facet individually manages a list of candidate points and excludes points absorbed into the convex hull's interior from computation, is extremely effective for volumetric point clouds containing numerous interior points.
-However, the primary applications within my framework—such as the basic convex hull mesh construction for initial shapes and dynamic simplicial tessellation (detailed in Section~\ref{simplex_filling})—involve frequently handling small-scale, surface-like point clouds, typically with fewer than several dozen vertices and almost no interior points.
-In such contexts, the performance gain offered by a pruning mechanism is limited, while the added implementation complexity reduces code maintainability and introduces risks to robustness in a floating-point arithmetic environment.
+In this strategy, each facet maintains its own list of candidate points, and points that have been absorbed into the interior of the convex hull are excluded from further computation; this is effective for volume-like point sets containing many interior points.
+However, in this architecture, the primary use cases are basic convex hull mesh construction for initial shapes and dynamic simplex tessellation (described in Section~\ref{simplex_filling}), and it often handles small surface-like point sets with only a few dozen vertices and few interior points.
+In this context, the performance gains from pruning are limited, whereas increased implementation complexity entails a risk of reduced code maintainability.

-Therefore, my implementation considers this trade-off and intentionally omits the pruning mechanism.
-As shown in Figure~\ref{fig:quickhull}, my algorithm performs a linear search over a single, global set of unprocessed points to find the farthest point, and removes only those points that are used as vertices of the convex hull from the set.
-This simplified state-management approach, in exchange for theoretical computational efficiency on large volumetric point clouds, provides the practically significant advantages of implementation simplicity and independence from external libraries for my primary use cases.
-Hereafter in this paper, I will refer to this method as "Direct Quickhull."
+Therefore, this architecture deliberately removes the pruning mechanism in light of this trade-off.
+As shown in Fig.~\ref{fig:quickhull}, it linearly searches a single global set of candidate points to find the farthest point, and removes from the candidate set only those points that are used as convex hull vertices.
+In this paper, we refer to this approach as “Direct Quickhull.”